MesQuentin/Cours_POO/README.md

 - Repo downloaded from JulesFouchy/Simple-Cpp-Setup

-- Check that each extension works properly after the PTUT
+- Check that each extension works properly after the PTUT (Clang-Tidy and Clang-Format)

+[ ] Watch a video about Naming : [Kevlin Henney, Clean Coders Hate What Happens to Your Code When You Use These Enterprise Programming Tricks] https://youtu.be/FyCYva9DhsI?t=2490

 #### <ins>Notes</ins> :